 Installed directories: /usr/include/c++, /usr/lib/gcc, /usr/libexec/gcc, and /usr/share/gcc-11.2.0 gcc-nm A wrapper around nm that adds a plugin to the command line.
 This program is only used to add gcc-ranlib A wrapper around ranlib that adds a plugin to the command line.
-This program is only used to add "link time optimization" and is not useful with the default build options gcov A coverage testing tool; it is used to analyze programs to determine where optimizations will have the most effect gcov-dump Offline gcda and gcno profile dump tool gcov-tool Offline gcda profile processing tool libasan The Address Sanitizer runtime library libatomic GCC atomic built-in runtime library libcc1 The C preprocessing library libgcc Contains run-time support for gcc

-"link time optimization" and is not useful with the default build options libgomp GNU implementation of the OpenMP API for multi-platform shared-memory parallel programming in C/C++ and Fortran liblsan The Leak Sanitizer runtime library liblto\plugin GCC's Link Time Optimization (LTO) plugin allows GCC to perform optimizations across compilation units libquadmath GCC Quad Precision Math Library API libssp Contains routines supporting GCC's stack-smashing protection functionality libstdc++ The standard C++ library libstdc++fs ISO/IEC TS 18822:2015 Filesystem library libsupc++ Provides supporting routines for the C++ programming language libtsan The Thread Sanitizer runtime library libubsan The Undefined Behavior Sanitizer runtime library
+This program is only used to add "link time optimization" and is not useful with the default build options gcov A coverage testing tool; it is used to analyze programs to determine where optimizations will have the most effect gcov-dump Offline gcda and gcno profile dump tool gcov-tool Offline gcda profile processing tool libasan The Address Sanitizer runtime library libatomic GCC atomic built-in runtime library libcc1 The C preprocessing library libgcc Contains run-time support for gcc libgcov This library is linked in to a program when GCC is instructed to enable profiling libgomp GNU implementation of the OpenMP API for multi-platform shared-memory parallel programming in C/C++ and Fortran liblsan The Leak Sanitizer runtime library liblto_plugin GCC's Link Time Optimization (LTO) plugin allows GCC to perform optimizations across compilation units libquadmath GCC Quad Precision Math Library API libssp Contains routines supporting GCC's stack-smashing protection functionality libstdc++ The standard C++ library libstdc++fs ISO/IEC TS 18822:2015 Filesystem library libsupc++ Provides supporting routines for the C++ programming language libtsan The Thread Sanitizer runtime library